akdh/ingresDocs/geospatial/functions/astextround/astextround.markdown

 **???** Shouldn't the default if p is not specified be to round to a precision of 0 rather than do no rounding.

-**???** Shouldn't there be a separate function ROUND that can be applied to a geometry object.
-This would prevent having to have functions like ASBINARYROUND, ASSVGROUND, etc.

 **???** Crashes if p is a large number, e.g. 200: SELECT ASTEXTROUND(BUFFER(LINEFROMTEXT('LINESTRING(0 0, 10 10)'), 1), 200);\g

 ## Examples ##